moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 ## Functions

-Functions can be placed anywhere and allow you to extract information from your environment, generate values, or access data from the underlying message being mapped:
+Functions can be used in any position within a mapping to extract information from the environment, generate values, or access data from the underlying message.

 ```yaml
 root.doc.id = uuid_v4()